$\kappa$TNG: Effect of Baryonic Processes on Weak Lensing with IllustrisTNG Simulations: Results

 \section{Results}

 In Figure~\ref{fig:kappa_map}, we show an example of $\kappa$TNG map at $z_s = 1.034$ (S23), as well as the difference between the pair of hydrodynamic and DMO maps.
 The amplitude of the difference appears to be correlated with the $\kappa$ values of the pixels, but in a somewhat complex fashion.
 For example, some dipole patterns are clearly seen in the overdense regions.
-Such anisotropy is not captured in most baryonification models.
+In most baryonification models, e.g., HMcode \citep{Mead2015} and baryonic correction models \citep[e.g.][]{Schneider2015, Schneider2019}, the halo positions, or clustering properties, are assumed to be unchanged due to baryonic effects.
 It may be caused by collimated active galactic nuclei (AGN) jets or changes in halo positions and ellipticities.
 We leave a thorough investigation to future work.
 Next, we quantify these effects with the power spectrum, PDF, and peak and minimum counts.
 Together, they capture both Gaussian and non-Gaussian information and are complementary probes for cosmology.